 Is there any grime that Mr. Clean can’t eliminate?
-The answer is no, and he’s coming to a stadium near you!
-That’s right, the man with the muscles is making his debut – and heading where few cleaners have ventured before, to the Super Bowl!
+The answer is no, and he arrived at the NRG Stadium to clean up the Big Game!
+That’s right, the man with the muscles made his debut – and headed where few cleaners have ventured before, to the Super Bowl!

 Though Kellan Lutz didn’t quite make the cut, we think he has what it takes to be the man, the myth, and the legend that’s been cleaning America’s homes since the 1950s.